MeKo-Christian/pw_convoverb/README.md

 This project implements a PipeWire filter node that performs convolution reverb on audio streams.
 The DSP processing is written in Go for maintainability, while PipeWire integration is handled through C bindings (cgo).

-**Status**: Initial structure implemented.
-Convolution reverb DSP implementation is a placeholder and needs to be completed with proper FFT-based partitioned convolution for production use.
+**Status**: Fully functional with FFT-based partitioned convolution, real-time metering, and comprehensive test coverage.

 ## Architecture